bartoszpietryka/notation-plugin-piv/README.md

 Please note that ratify expect certificate to be valid for at least 60 more days, otherwise it will throw error.

+Please beware that in most instructions and tutorials for Ratify, they are using Gatekeeper constraint https://notaryproject.github.io/ratify/library/default/samples/constraint.yaml .
+This constraint verifies only signatures for pods created in "default" namespace.

+This is not sufficient for production environments .
+You can instead use constraint https://bartoszpietryka.github.io/notation-plugin-piv.github.io/ratify/library/samples/constraint.yaml .
+It requires verification of images signatures in all namespaces with exception of kube-system,gatekeeper-system .

 ## Code of Conduct

 This project has adopted the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md).
 See [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) for further details.